stevenhggns/Buckley_Lab_SIP_project_protocols/CsCl_fractionation/CsCl_fractionation.md

 	* The meniscus should be around the "Beckman" label

 1. Weigh and balance tubes with the CsCl solution
-	* Note: 10 ul CsCl solution = 0.02 g
+	* __Note:__ 10 ul CsCl solution = 0.02 g
 	* All tubes should be within +/- 0.01 g
+	* This is to make sure that the same amount of CsCl solution was added to each tube.

-1. Add DNA and TE
+1. Add DNA and TE buffer
-	* TE is used as filler to in in total add 400 ul of volume to each cfg tube.
+	* TE is used as filler to in in total add 450 ul of volume to each cfg tube.
 	* If adding bisbenzamide, add 8 ul here.
 (If one has <8 ug DNA)

-1. Add gradient buffer to fill the tubes to their necks
+1. Add TE buffer to fill the tubes to their necks
-	* Err on having a bit less volume so you have room to balance
+	* Err on having a bit less volume so you have room to balance.
+	* The goal is to have no air bubble when placing lid in the tube and applying pressure (the air should go into solution).

-1. Weigh and balance tubes by adding gradient buffer
+1. Weigh and balance tubes by adding TE buffer
-	* When balanced, push the black caps down to seal
+	* When balanced, push the black caps down to seal.
 		* The caps probably will not seal well.
 This is OK.

 1. Mix all tubes by inverting several times until no refraction waves can be seen.